Step aside, Leonardo DiCaprio. Move over, Meryl Streep.

 Step 2: Pick your creation method

-Now you should sees a pop-up that will give your three options to get started creating your responsive landing page:
+Now you should see a pop-up that will give your three options to get started creating your responsive post-click landing page:

-- If you have a Premium account, you can scan pages from your website into our editor
+- Premium account members can scan pages from your website into our editor

-Step 3: Decide which responsive landing page template you want to use
+Step 3: Decide which responsive post-click landing page template you want to use

 It’s time to get creative.
 Click any element on the page to select it, and delete, drag, or edit it with the click of your mouse.
 Here’s what ours looks like: